I advocate for a change in mindset within the autism community:

 1) Instead of seeing autism as a disease/disorder that we need to recover from, I suggest we see it as a different mode of human consciousness that can manifest itself in many different ways, some of which are advantageous and some disadvantageous.

 2) Instead of holding autism up as the central part of our identity, we can see it as just one of the many parts of us that makes us special.
 This way, we will be more open to participating in and developing our other identities.

-4) Instead of becoming obsessed with our diagnosis/labels, we should instead of explain how our skills, talents and knowledge can make important contributions to potential employers and partners.
+3) Instead of focusing on our diagnosis/labels, focus instead of how our skills, talents and knowledge can make important contributions to potential employers and partners.
 As a friend said, “sell our skills and not our diagnosis”.

 As a pragmatic person, I believe that ideals should take a back seat to reality.
 Most people probably can agree with me on the following:

 1) It is an advantage to have the option/ability to integrate with mainstream society, such as finding a satisfying job, starting a family and achieving material success.